HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 ***** REMINDER *****

-All users of the NIS must take the online HCUP Data Use Agreement (DUA) training course, and read and sign a Data Use Agreement.a
+All users of the NIS must take the online HCUP Data Use Agreement (DUA) training course, and read and sign a Data Use Agreement.
+Details and links may be found on the following page.

-Authorized users of HCUP data agree to the following restrictions:b
+Authorized users of HCUP data agree to the following restrictions:a

 Any violation of the limitations in the Data Use Agreement is punishable under Federal law by a fine, up to five years in prison, or both.
 Violations may also be subject to penalties under State statutes.

 All HCUP data users, including data purchasers and collaborators, must complete the online HCUP Data Use Agreement (DUA) Training Tool, and read and sign the HCUP Data Use Agreement.
-Proof of training completion and signed Data Use Agreements must be submitted to the HCUP-US Central Distributor as described below.
+Proof of training completion and signed Data Use Agreements must be submitted to the HCUP-US Central Distributor.

 The online DUA training course is available at: www.hcup-us.ahrq.gov/tech_assist/dua.jsp.

-The HCUP Nationwide Data Use Agreement are is available on the AHRQ-sponsored HCUP-US website at: www.hcup-us.ahrq.gov/tech_assist/centdist.jsp
+The HCUP Data Use Agreement for the NIS is available on the HCUP User Support (HCUP-US) website at: www.hcup-us.ahrq.gov/team/NationwideDUA.jsp

 HCUP Central Distributor